-Halloween Puns That’ll Have Everyone Howling
+15 Hilarious Halloween Puns That’ll Have Everyone Howling

-Warning: You might die of laughter.
+Fair warning: You might just die of laughter.

-It might seem innocuous at first: perhaps they’ve just changed their Twitter name to a more spookily-influenced moniker or are dropping “boos” into conversation whenever they get the chance.
-But by the end of the month, they’re overcome with a full-blown infection: The final sign?
-An elaborate wordplay-inspired get-up worn to a Halloween party.
+It might seem innocuous at first: Perhaps they’ve just changed their Twitter name to a more spookily influenced moniker or are dropping boos into conversation whenever they get the chance.
+But by the end of the month, sufferers may be overcome with a full-blown Halloween pun infection.
+The final sign?
+Elaborate wordplay-inspired get-ups worn to a Halloween party (or just some last-minute Halloween costumes justified with puns).
 But no need to fear—the ailment is relatively short-lived.
 By November 1, all signs and symptoms miraculously clear up on their own.

 The most common answer?
 Our human need to cope with Halloween’s association with death and the afterlife.
 “Every October, we are forced to stare at our actual mortality and the horrifying world of the unknown,” said Tim Donnelly, journalist and runner-up in the O. Henry Pun-Off World Championships.
 So what do we do?
 Take the edge off with a little humor.

-According to Richard Lederer, award-winning linguist and author of pun-filled books like Puns Spooken Here and Get Thee to a Punnery, Halloween offers wordsmiths a rich array of vivid characters, signs, and symbols to play around with.
+According to Richard Lederer, award-winning linguist and author of pun-filled books such as Puns Spooken Here and Get Thee to a Punnery, Halloween offers wordsmiths a rich array of vivid characters, signs, and symbols to play around with.
 He mentions that, in the past, making a joke about the afterlife could be considered sacrilegious, but the secularization of the holiday invites new opportunities to lightheartedly grapple with the subject matter.
 “In our culture, a playful tongue is not a sinful tongue,” Lederer says.

-So, now that you’ve been caught up on the history, it’s time to play: Here are some of our favorite Halloween puns, shared by some of our favorite comedians.
+So, now that you’ve been caught up on the history, it’s time to play: Here are some of our favorite funny Halloween puns, shared by some of our favorite comedians.